 The expression also includes metadata for capturing the linguistic aspects.
-In particular FRBRlanguage and FRBRtranslation permit to creating a relationship among expressions that are the outcome of a translation process.
+In particular, FRBRlanguage and FRBRtranslation permit to creating a relationship among expressions that are the outcome of a translation process.
 The following example shows that the current document is a translation made by the Paliament (by) from Swahili (fromLanguage), to English (FRBRlanguage), passing through French (pivot).